 Preheat the oven to 350 F (or 175 C).

-Combine all ingredients into a large mixing bowl and stir well to combine.
+Combine all the ingredients in a large mixing bowl and stir well to incorporate.

 Spread mixture evenly into a parchment-lined 8x8 or 9x9 square baking pan.